 #1.
 Santo Remedio

-The restaurant is owned by husband-and-wife couple Edson and Natalie Diaz-Fuentes it’s a celebration of traditional regional dishes.
+Edson and Natalie Diaz-Fuentes, a husband-and-wife team, are the restaurant’s owners.
+It’s a celebration of traditional regional dishes.
 Most are made from ingredients you’ll only get in Mexico.

 Enjoy hibiscus enchiladas, pork belly tacos, slow-cooked short ribs, Wahacan mole, and sweet plantains with fresh, crumbly cheese.